Brain tumour life insurance

 - Funeral costs

-Most life insurance policies are taken on a term basis so will protect you and your family for a period of time (usually between 5 and 40 years).
+Most life insurance policies are taken on a term basis so will protect you and your family for a set period (usually between 5 and 40 years).

 More about LIFE INSURANCE